 When setting up web forms in your system, you are required to have two keys created for yours reCAPTCHA to work—a public key and a private key.
 You can get these free from Google if you have a Gmail account.

 To get a free reCAPTCHA key from Google, here’s what you need to do.

 You will see a link that says https://www.google.com/recaptcha.

 You will be directed to the Google reCAPTCHA page.

 Google will generate the site key and the secret key.
 These are the reCAPTCHA keys you will use in your Software.

-Note: To use reCAPTCHA, you need to sign up for API keys for your site by following the above steps.
-The keys are unique to the domain you specify, and their respective sub-domains.
-Specifying more than one domain could come in handy in case you serve your website from multiple top level domains (for example: yoursite.com, yoursite.net).
+Note: To use reCAPTCHA, you need to sign up for API keys for your site by following the mentioned steps.
+The keys are unique to the domain you specify, and also to their respective sub-domains.
+Specifying more than one domain could come in handy in case you serve your website from multiple top-level domains (for example: yoursite.com, yoursite.net).